lmnaslimited/deckur/README.md

 pnpm ts-node scripts/pdf
 ```

-This will generate a `.ppd` file inside the `public/` folder of the app.
+This will generate a `.pdf` file inside the `public/` folder of the app.

 ---